TorrX

 How to keep a comparison honest

 Most ball-prep mistakes are small, which is why they keep happening.
-The pump may be fine, the ball may be fine, and the result can still be uneven if the routine leaves too much to memory or hand feel.
+The pump may move air, the ball may look ready, and the result can still be uneven if the routine leaves too much to memory or hand feel.

 They trust the squeeze test too much

 Hand feel changes by person, ball cover, temperature, and sport.
-It is fine for spotting a completely flat ball, but it is weak as a final pressure check.
+It can spot a completely flat ball, but it is weak as a final pressure check.

 They ignore overfilled balls